 I believe there was a time in history when meat helped us survive.
 The Omegas from the fishes helped us grow our brains bigger, and hunting an animal by a human was part of a natural life cycle.
 However, where we took it with the industrial revolution has nothing to do with the natural food cycle anymore.
 Nowadays more and more people are deciding to go plant-based, but often we forget to replace key nutrients.

 What is a plant-based diet?
 Plant-based foods are foods derived from plants with no animal-source foods or artificial ingredients.

-7 Fun Action Steps to Include More Plant-Based Meals in Your Diet
+6 Fun Action Steps to Include More Plant-Based Meals

 1. Apply One Simple Rule

 Eat whole foods, eat locally and seasonally and no(or less) processed and sugary foods.
 A Vegan Or Vegetarian Diet Does Not Mean Eating Healthily.